Globalink Research Award: Connecting Researchers Worldwide

 - U of T supervisors must complete and submit the U of T funding form.
 This form must be submitted as part of the GRA application package.
 Please contact globalinkaward@utoronto.ca to request the funding form.

-- If the project requires co-funding, the U of T Globalink Research Award team will later invoice the account noted on the abovementioned Funding Form for the co-funding.
+- If the project requires co-funding, the U of T Globalink Research Award team will later invoice the account noted on the above-mentioned Funding Form for the co-funding.